Processed Foods and Health

 Man reading the labels to compare two jarred products while standing in a supermarket aisle

 Processed foods are generally thought to be inferior to unprocessed foods.
-They may bring to mind a packaged food item containing many ingredients, perhaps even artificial colors, flavors, or other chemical additives.
-Often referred to as convenience or pre-prepared foods, processed foods are suggested to be a contributor to the obesity epidemic and rising prevalence of chronic diseases like heart disease and diabetes.
-However, the definition of a processed food varies widely depending on the source:
+The term may suggest that a packaged food item contains many ingredients, perhaps even artificial colors, flavors, or other chemical additives.
+Often referred to as convenience or pre-prepared foods, processed foods are suggested to contribute to the obesity epidemic and the rising prevalence of chronic diseases like heart disease and diabetes.
+However, the definition of processed food varies widely depending on the source:

 • The U.S. Department of Agriculture (USDA) defines a processed food as one that has undergone any changes to its natural state—that is, any raw agricultural commodity subjected to washing, cleaning, milling, cutting, chopping, heating, pasteurizing, blanching, cooking, canning, freezing, drying, dehydrating, mixing, packaging, or other procedures that alter the food from its natural state.
 The food may include the addition of other ingredients such as preservatives, flavors, nutrients and other food additives or substances approved for use in food products, such as salt, sugars, and fats.